 Best Running Shoes For Flat Feet

 If you're a runner with flat feet then this guide is just for you.
 We take a look at 3 of the best running shoes for flat feet and tell you exactly what you need to look for.

 If you suffer from flat feet and have ever tried to run in a lightweight, neutral shoes then you know how uncomfortable the experience can be.

-Thankfully, there are an increasing number of “flat feet friendly” running shoes on the market, designed to provide everything you need to make running a joy.
+Thankfully, there is an increasing number of “flat feet friendly” running shoes on the market, designed to provide everything you need to make running a joy.

 Below, we’ve put together the top 3 best running shoes for flat feet for both women and men.